bigdatavik/cobol-to-databricks-converter/README.md

 **Use the Streamlit App when:**
 - You want a self-service UI for business users
-- You need batch conversions of multiple SAS files
+- You need batch conversions of multiple COBOL files
 - You want consistent, automated output
 - You're demoing to customers or stakeholders

 **Use Databricks Assistant when:**
 - You're actively developing in notebooks
 - You want AI help while coding (iterative approach)
-- You need to ask questions about SAS patterns
+- You need to ask questions about COBOL patterns
 - You prefer manual control over each conversion step

 **Use both!** Many teams deploy the Streamlit app for business users while developers use Databricks Assistant for hands-on work.